quiet-node/hiero-consensus-node/platform-sdk/docs/proposals/quiescence/quiescence-proposal.md

 only a self-parent, the QB can be easily identified and special rules can be applied to it.
 To prevent malicious nodes from flooding the network with QBs, a QB should not be allowed to have another QB as a self-parent.

-Another condition for breaking quiescence is that the wall-clock time is nearing the next TCT.
+Other conditions for breaking quiescence are that the wall-clock time is nearing the next TCT, or we have received an event with a user transaction.
 If this occurs, while the network is quiescing, the network should resume creating events regularly.
 There is no need to create a QB in this case, since the whole network should be resuming event creation.

 ### Side effects of quiescence